pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 GABARITO: ERRADA

-Item.
 15. The expression "Cops Mentoring Kids" (1.10) is the name of the program created by the students of local schools and the Police Department.

 15.A expressão "Policiais Mentores de Crianças" (1.10) é o nome do programa criado